-- Students whose career will focus on educational contexts may substitute EDU 310 What is the Purpose of Schooling in a Democracy for LAC 370 Toward a Global Ethics.
+- Students whose career will focus on educational contexts may substitute EDU 310 Purpose of Schooling in a Democracy for SBS 370 Toward a Global Ethics.

 A minimum grade of C in each course is required to earn the certificate.